curl/everything-curl/usingcurl/proxies/captive.md

 # Captive portals

-These are not proxies but they're blocking the way between you and the server you want to access.
+These are not proxies but they are blocking the way between you and the server you want to access.

 A "captive portal" is one of these systems that are popular to use in hotels,